 When to store offsets?
 Avoid storing offsets too often or, worse, for each message.
 Even though offset tracking is a small and fast operation, it will make the stream grow unnecessarily, as the broker persists offset tracking entries in the stream itself.

 A good rule of thumb is to store the offset every few thousands of messages.
-Of course, when the consumer will restart consuming in a new incarnation, the last tracked offset may be a little behind the very last message the previous incarnation actually processed, so the consumer may see some messages that have been already processed.
+Of course, when the consumer restarts consuming in a new incarnation, the last tracked offset may be a little behind the very last message the previous incarnation actually processed, so the consumer may see some messages that have been already processed.

 A solution to this problem is to make sure processing is idempotent or filter out the last duplicated messages.

 Is the offset a reliable absolute value?
 Message offsets may not be contiguous.
-This implies that the message at offset 500 in a stream may not be the 501 message in the stream (offsets start at 0).
+This means the message at offset 500 in a stream may not be the 501 message in the stream (offsets start at 0).
 There can be different types of entries in a stream storage, a message is just one of them.
 For example, storing an offset creates an offset tracking entry, which has its own offset.

 This means one must be careful when basing some decision on offset values, like a modulo to perform an operation every X messages.
 As the message offsets have no guarantee to be contiguous, the operation may not happen exactly every X messages.